 It’s difficult to explain in simple English how this Japanese phrase is wrong, but I feel it’s somewhat similar to our famous “A Winner is You!” line.
-In that sense, I might vaguely parallel it with a phrase like “Entering the Coin”.
+In that sense, I might vaguely parallel it with a phrase like “It Enters the Coin”.

 But just when you think koin ikko ireru on the title screen is memorable enough… it keeps showing up everywhere else in the game too!

 As a result of all this, koin ikko ireru has become so memorable that it’s still fondly remembered and referenced today:

 There’ve been some coincidentally similar mistakes in other games too, including Hard Drivin’, the predecessor to S.T.U.N.
 Runner:

 This is another notoriously bad translation that Japanese gamers like to poke fun at.
 It originates from Pit Fighter, an Atari fighting game from the early 1990s.